Casablanca Entry Requirements

 Gifts/Goods

-Value up to MAD 2,000 duty-free per person
+Personal effects and gifts up to 2,000 MAD in value per person

 Prohibited Items